pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 - 100% explainable + understanbke. upgrade to rcn
 - affordBke to all. using rcn, hubdreds times less training data

-# Upgrading to synthetic intelligence
+# Road to synthetic intelligence
 The start of the art in artificial intelligence is large language models (LLMs).
 The incredible usefulness of LLMs lies in their ability to process and generate massive amounts of text data, leading to a range of applications that are transforming how we interact with information and technology.
 Here are some examples:

 * **Revolutionizing Search Engines:** LLMs can analyze vast amounts of text data, understand search queries with greater nuance, and surface more relevant and informative results.
 Imagine a search engine that not only finds the documents containing your keywords but also synthesizes the information and provides a concise summary tailored to your specific needs.